Should I Transfer My House to my Child?

 Federal Estate Tax

-On January 1, 2013, Congress passed the Taxpayer Relief Act of 2012.
-The reason it was pushed into 2013 was so Congress could say that the vote was to lower taxes which had increased on the same date.
-Pursuant to the Act, as of January 1, 2017, there is no federal estate tax unless the value of an individual estate exceeds $5,490,000.00.
-For married taxpayers who file a Federal Estate Tax Return, the surviving spouse can claim the unused credit of the predeceased spouse so that most families can now bequeath up to $10,980,000 to their surviving heirs with no Federal Estate Tax.
-The tax rate for those estates exceeding these thresholds is now 40%.
+There is no federal estate tax unless the value of an individual estate exceeds $ 11.2 million dollars.
+For married taxpayers who file a Federal Estate Tax Return, the surviving spouse can claim the unused credit of the predeceased spouse so that most families can now bequeath up to $ 22.4 million dollars to their surviving heirs with no Federal Estate Tax.
 There is no tax to surviving citizen spouses regardless of the size of the estate.

 Pennsylvania Inheritance Tax